Improving generative adversarial network inversion via fine-tuning GAN encoders: Related Work

+Mean square error (MSE) and cosine similarity (COS) are used to measure the similarity of images and latent vectors in previous training loss functions \cite{pSp,InDomainG,ALAE}.
+However, the two methods below are better suited for measuring image similarity:

-To measure the perceptual similarity of images, learned perceptual image patch similarity (LPIPS) requires a pre-trained model (e.g., VGG \cite{VGG} or AlexNet \cite{AlexNet}), which is trained from ImageNet \cite{ImageNet} to extract multiple-layer features from images.
-LPIPS has been widely used to evaluate the similarity between images and their reconstructions.
-To better evaluate the similarity for HQ images, we add more different metrics to evaluate similarity.
+\textbf{LPIPS}.
+To measure the perceptual similarity of images, learned perceptual image patch similarity (LPIPS) requires a pre-trained model \cite{perceptual} (e.g., VGG \cite{VGG} or AlexNet \cite{AlexNet}), which is trained on ImageNet \cite{ImageNet} for classification.
+LPIPS extracts multi-layer features to evaluate image similarity between images and their reconstructions.
+To evaluate the similarity of HQ images more consistently, we also apply SSIM.